Bi-Coloured-Python-Rock-Snake/creature/README.md

-Its practical uses are [this](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend) async django backend and the async support in sqlalchemy (the latter uses its own code, which this library was based upon).
+Its practical uses are [this](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend) async django backend and the async support in sqlalchemy.
+The latter uses its own code however, which this library was based upon.

 ## Install